tbrowder/GNU-Time/README.md

 DESCRIPTION
 ===========

-GNU::Time is ...
+GNU::Time provides several routines:

 AUTHOR
 ======

 Tom Browder <tbrowder@cpan.org>

-COPYRIGHT AND LICENSE
+COPYRIGHT and LICENSE
 =====================

-Copyright 2021 Tom Browder
+Copyright © 2021 Tom Browder

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute or modify it under the Artistic License 2.0.